SamGFrendo/Woody/readme.md

 https://guides.github.com/features/mastering-markdown/

 Origin of the TicTacToe game - https://codepen.io/vasanthkay/pen/KVzYzG.
-Can I take this, unpick the logic, and use it as the start of a coding project to determine 'a perfect game' in Woody.
+I want to see if I could take this code, unpick the logic and then use it as the start of a coding project to determine 'a perfect game' in Woody.

-Logic behind the tictactoe game...
+Outline of the logic behind the tictactoe game...

-All code is contained in functions.
-There are 5 functions;
+All code is contained within 5 functions;
 - init()
 - startNewGame()
 - win()
 - contains()
 - set()

-The function init() get called when the code is run. init() is also calls startNewGame().
-Applying the different sets of classes to the cells is the way the code understands the realtionship between cells, and therefore how it determines the win criteria.
+The function init() get called when the code is run. init() is then calls startNewGame().
+When it is called itit() applies the different sets of classes to the cells.
+In this way the code understands the relationship between cells - this is how it determines the win criteria.

 The function set() is called whenever a cell is clicked.
 The set() functions calls the win() function on each click to determine if the win criteria have been met.
-The set() function also sets a cell as being 'X' or 'O'.
+The set() function also sets a cell with the turn marker, 'X' or 'O'.

 The funcions win() and contains() work together to determine if win criteria have been met.